eliamartani/talk-vuejs-testing/README.md

 yarn test:unit
 ```

 If at some point you're using TDD.
-Maybe you'll want to add `--watch` and add a new script.
+Maybe you'll need to add `--watch` and add a new script for that.
 Just do it!

 ### Brief explanation